Troops to Teachers (TtT) is an innovative programme that is targeted at ex-service personnel who have the potential to become outstanding teachers.

 Trainees will be supported by the following professionals and bespoke training packages will be provided:

 - University tutor (subject specialist)

-Cohort 5 of the TtT programme begins in September 2017 and there are already a number of high calibre candidates who have been accepted on the programme who now need to be matched to a suitable Delivery School.
-Please note that, as we endeavour to match trainees with suitable schools in their preferred area, we cannot guarantee a trainee for all schools that express an interest.
+Cohort 6 of the TtT programme begins in September 2018 and there are already a number of high calibre candidates who have been accepted on the programme who now need to be matched to a suitable Host School.

 Indicative key dates